 Suddenly, the rains became even more intense.
 The fearsome sounds of thunder and lightning jolted the entire atmosphere at frequent intervals.
 It also forced my mother out of her sleep as well as her bed.
 She drank a glass of water.
 But the constant thunder and lightning only increased her palpitation and fright.
 Fright that made her pace up and down, as she muttered, ‘Al-Amaan, Al-Amaan, Ya Saahebaz Zamaan’ interjecting her cries for help with the verse of the Holy Quran, ‘The thunder glorifies Him with His praise and the angels (praise) out of His fear’.

-When the thunder and lightning decreased and her palpitation was replaced with comfort, I asked her the reason for her calling out, ‘Al-Amaan, Al-Amaan, Ya Saahebaz Zamaan’.
-She shot back, ‘What are you trying to imply?’
-I said, ‘Do you know the meaning of this statement?’
-She replied, ‘Of course!
+When the thunder and lighting decreased and her palpitation was replaced with comfort, I asked her the reason for her calling out, ‘Al-Amaan, Al-Amaan, Ya Saahebaz Zamaan’.
+She shot back, ‘What are you trying to imply’ I said, ‘Do you know the meaning of this statement’ She replied, ‘Of course!
 It means that O my master, O my twelfth Imam, O my living Imam, O the one living in occultation, please ensure my safety.’
 ‘But he is in occultation.
-How can he listen to your cries for help?
-And when he cannot hear your cries for help, how can he ensure your safety?’
+How can he listen to your cries for help And when he cannot hear your cries for help, how can he ensure your safety’